 Maybe they should close the access to the rear of the facade, or treat (hide) visually the supports with complementary elements like paintings/descriptions of the original cathedral or its contents.
 The way it is now is ugly and sad.

-One of the best examples of Portuguese colonial architecture, the old St. Raphael hospital is now one of the biggest Portuguese diplomatic representations in the world.
+One of the best examples of Portuguese heritage and colonial architecture, the old St. Raphael hospital is now one of the biggest Portuguese diplomatic representations in the world.

 Its actual look comes from a reconstruction made in 1939.